As House approves ‘dreamers’ bill, Biden pushes for support amid GOP resistance in Senate

 Biden said on Twitter that “it’s long past time Congress gives a path to citizenship for Dreamers . . . who strengthen our country and call our nation home” and he urged lawmakers to “come together to find long term solutions to our entire immigration system.”

-Graham and Sen. Richard J. Durbin (D-Ill.) have introduced legislation that, like the House approved on a 228-197 vote Thursday, would create a pathway to citizenship for about 2.5 million immigrants who came to the United States as children.
+Graham and Sen. Richard J. Durbin (D-Ill.) have introduced legislation that, like the House approved on a 228-to-197 vote Thursday, would create a pathway to citizenship for about 2.5 million immigrants who came to the United States as children.

 But now, reflecting the views of many Republicans, Graham is suggesting changes to the current asylum process, such as revoking a 2008 anti-trafficking law that bars unaccompanied migrant children from being promptly deported unless they are from Mexico or Canada.